OUR PRIVACY PROMISE

 - Any specific requests from you in relation to the deletion of your personal data; and

-- Our legitimate business interests in relation to managing our own rights, for example the defence of any claims.
+- Our legitimate business interests in relation to managing our own rights, for example the defence of any claims, or for statistical purposes.

-When we no longer need to retain your personal data, it will be deleted or be anonymised so that you can no longer be identified from it.
+When we no longer need to use your personal data, it is removed from our systems and records, or anonymised so that you can no longer be identified from it.

 Some of our websites and apps allow users to submit their own content.
 Please remember that any content submitted to our social media platforms can be viewed by the public, and you should be cautious about providing certain personal data e.g. financial information or address details.
 We are not responsible for any actions taken by other individuals if you post personal data on one of our social media platforms and we recommend that you do not share such information.